Why These Posts?

 A well-dressed man in his 40’s, Egyptian it turned out, had sidled up to me.
 Over his shoulder, 20 feet away, a younger man glared, giving me the evil eye.

 I extended my hand.
 “Thank you for the warning, but why on earth would he want to kill me?”
 He answered, “Because you’re American and two weeks ago Reagan bombed Libya (April 15, in retaliation for a Berlin nightclub bombing).”

-Earlier in 1991, eight months before I arrived in Israel for the first time, the U.S. had routed Saddam Hussein’s forces from Kuwait in the First Gulf War, and after 9/11 invaded first Afghanistan and then Iraq, starting wars that almost twenty years on are still not done, and both America’s reputation in the Middle East and the conflict between Israel and Palestinians have gone from bad to worse.
+Earlier in 1991, eight months before I arrived in Israel for the first time, the U.S. had routed Saddam Hussein’s forces from Kuwait in the First Gulf War, and after 9/11 invaded first Afghanistan and then Iraq, starting wars that almost twenty years on are still not done, and America’s reputation in the Middle East, and the conflict between Israel and Palestinians, has gone from bad to worse.

 The inevitable questions followed.
 “Is this just the nature of the Middle East, of the Muslim world?
 Have U.S. policies contributed to the development of American values, e.g., democracy, rule of law, etc., in the Middle East, or have we caused more harm than good?
 Why are we, the “leader of the free world,” more despised than admired there?

 Trying to answer those questions propelled me into what turned out to be an 18-month odyssey – at times more than I bargained for, so many rabbit holes – of reading, research and writing, culminating in A Century of U.S. Meddling in the Middle East, the 25 following posts, 130 pages in all, starting with Sykes-Picot at the end of WWI and ending with the 2003 war on Iraq.